PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 While not as exciting as a new fix for a game, increased performance on better compatibility this will make the text more aligned with the rest of the windows.
 Though it did have a meaningful change that the maximum audio latency is now 200 instead of 750.

-The default is still is still 100 ms (0.1 seconds of audio latency) and if you really need 750 ms (0.75 seconds of audio latency) then it's likely Pentium 4 or older and work badly or even at all on current PCSX2 versions.
+The default is still 100 ms (0.1 seconds of audio latency) on Xaudio2 but technically lower with Cubeb if you read that section and if you really need 750 ms (0.75 seconds of audio latency) then it's unlikely you will have a good experience on PCSX2.
+You may want to consider upgrading your computer in that case.

 Can you spot the differences?